-Actuarial assumptions: The total pension liability was determined based on an actuarial valuation prepared as of July 1, 2014 using the following actuarial assumptions:
+The total pension liability was determined based on an actuarial valuation prepared as of July 1, 2015 using the following actuarial assumptions:

-- Actuarial Cost Method-Entry Age Normal - Amortization Method-Level Percentage of Payroll - Amortization Period-Amortization over an open 30-year period - Asset Valuation Method-5-year smooth market - Inflation-3.0 percent - Salary Increases-Composed of 3.0 percent inflation, plus 1.0 percent productivity increase rate, plus step-rate promotional increases for members with less than 25 years of service. - Investment Rate of Return-8.0 percent - Retirement Age-Experience-based table of rates based on age, service, and gender.
-Adopted by the Board in September 2010 in conjunction with the five year experience study for the period ending June 30, 2009. - Mortality-RP-2000 Combined Mortality Table, projected to 2016 using Scale AA, multiplied by 90.0 percent for males and 80.0 percent for females.
+- Actuarial Cost Method-Entry Age Normal - Inflation-3.0 percent - Salary Increases-Composed of 3.75 percent wage inflation, including 3.00 percent price inflation, plus a service related component ranging from 0.00 percent to 8.00 percent based on years of service. - Investment Rate of Return-8.0 percent - Retirement Age-Experience-based table of rates based on age, service, and gender.
+Adopted by the Board in May 2015 in conjunction with the five year experience study for the period ending June 30, 2014. - Mortality Rates after Retirement Males: RP-2000 Combined Healthy mortality table for males with White Collar Adjustments.
+Generational mortality improvements in accordance with Scale BB from the table's base year of 2000.
+Females: GRS Southwest Region Teacher Mortality Table, scaled at 105%.
+Generational mortality improvements in accordance with Scale BB from the table's base year of 2012. - Mortality Rates for Active Members RP-2000 Employee Mortality tables multiplied by 60% for males and 50% for females